Areesha-Kaleem/Car-price-Prediction-model/README.md

 🔹 Model Training: Constructed a robust pipeline using scikit-learn's Pipeline and ColumnTransformer to preprocess data and train a LinearRegression model.

 🔹 Evaluation: Assessed model accuracy by comparing predicted and actual selling prices.

+To open .ipynb file use jupyter notebook or colab